- 14th EDITION 2022 / 2023

 This is the fourth time IES Vall d’Hebron (Sant Genís dels Agudells, Horta-Guinardó) has taken part in IN RESiDENCE.
 Once again, with a group of 2nd-year compulsory secondary-education (ESO) students.
 Resident artists from previous editions include Margarita Andreu (2010-2011), Agnès Pe (2018-2019) and Alejandro Palacín.

-The Institut Vall d’Hebron is housed in a Modernista building dating from the early 20th century that was originally designed by Enric Sagnier i Villavecchia as an orphanage and was then converted into an education centre during the 1970s.
-Situated near Collserola Park, the school offers one of the broadest ranges of teaching in the city of Barcelona.
+The Institut Vall d'Hebron is housed in a modernist building from the beginning of the 20th century designed as an orphanage by Enric Sagnier i Villavecchia.
+It started operating as an educational centre in the 1970s.
+It is very close to the Parc de Collserola and Vall d'Hebron has one of the most extensive educational services in the city of Barcelona.

 Students of 4th of ESO